 There are three main bases for any lubricant on the market, and that’s water, oil and then silicone.
 All have their advantages and disadvantages, but you need to be mindful of what you plan to use the lubricant for, especially if you plan to use condoms or toys.
 For condoms and toys, we always recommend a water-based cooling lubricant, as silicone and oil can often react with the toys and cause them to disintegrate, and can also cause certain condoms (latex or non-latex condoms) to break down too.
 It’s safer to use a water-based lubricant for this.
 However, if you’re not using condoms at all, and the sex toys that you have won’t react – then you can experiment with other bases too.

-From jelly, to silky, to watery – there are a ton of textures to choose from.
-Texture is usually down to personal preference, so if you’re unsure we always recommend trying to buy smaller amounts of differing lubricants to see what works for you.
-Usually thicker textures can work well for anal sex, whereas silky or watery textures can work really well on sex toys or on condoms (as these usually are pre-lubricated).
+From jelly to silky, to watery – there are a ton of textures to choose from.
+The texture is usually down to personal preference, so if you’re unsure we always recommend trying to buy smaller amounts of different lubricants to see what works for you.
+Usually, thicker textures can work well for anal sex, whereas silky or watery textures can work really well on sex toys or on condoms (as these usually are pre-lubricated).

 What is cooling lubricant?

 Cooling lubricant is a type of lubricant that can come in many formulas such as oil, water, or silicone as a base.
 It is the exact same as a normal lubricant however has an additional cooling sensation hence the name.
 It is the opposite to warming lubricants.